Baldur's Gate 3 veterans share the game's biggest secrets to prepare for the end of early access

 It's worth noting, of course, that if you're planning on going into Baldur's Gate 3 as fresh as possible, that thread is filled with spoilers.
 That said, some of these stories will change slightly with next week's release, so perhaps something you think you know right now might not be true when 1.0 finally comes around.

-Just a few days to go, and just enough time to check out our Baldur's Gate 3 preview
+Just a few days to go, and just enough time to check out our Baldur's Gate 3 preview.

-I'm GamesRadar's news editor, working with the team to deliver breaking news from across the industry.
+I'm GamesRadar's Managing Editor for news, shaping the news strategy across the team.
 I started my journalistic career while getting my degree in English Literature at the University of Warwick, where I also worked as Games Editor on the student newspaper, The Boar.
 Since then, I've run the news sections at PCGamesN and Kotaku UK, and also regularly contributed to PC Gamer.
 As you might be able to tell, PC is my platform of choice, so you can regularly find me playing League of Legends or Steam's latest indie hit.